cucapra/js-to-ts-synthesis/docs/Heuristics.md

 </tr>
 </tbody></table>

-**FunctionTypeComponent** (Currently incomplete, as the tool does not yet handle the deduction of types for function parameters / return values)
+**FunctionTypeComponent** (Currently incomplete, as the tool does not yet handle the deduction of types for higher order functions)
 <table>
 <thead>
 <tr>